ChalkingCode/fearlesstrialproject/solution.md

 ##### Future updates

-1. Create Unit tests - Ticket TP-05
+1. Create Unit and integration tests - Ticket TP-05

 2. Update CSS and create a new file style.css - Ticket TP-06

+Note will need to update index.js file as well

 3. Update JS to add more fuctionality and create new file scripts.js - Ticket TP-07

+Note will need to update index.js file as well

 ## QUESTIONS